Design

 • LoRa

-• Customer specific radio solutions (ISM 2.45 GHz & 5.8 GHz)
+• Any customer specific radio solutions (ISM 2.45 GHz & 5.8 GHz)

 Some thoughts on NB-IoT antenna design